Albert Hofman (epidemiologist)

 Albert Hofman is a Dutch clinical epidemiologist.
 He is currently the Stephen B. Kay Family Professor of Public Health and the chair of the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.

 Early life and education

 Hofman was born in 1951 in Hardenberg, the Netherlands.
 He attended medical school at the University of Groningen and graduated in 1976 with his MD.
-He went on to complete a second research fellowship within the department of epidemiology at the Harvard School of Public Health in Boston, Massachusetts, in 1982.
+He went on to complete a second research fellowship within the Department of Epidemiology at the Harvard School of Public Health in Boston, Massachusetts, in 1982.
 He then completed his PhD at the Erasmus University of Rotterdam in 1983.

-His research fellowship was completed within the department of community medicine at the University of Groningen, 1975; and his clinical residencies were completed in the departments of internal medicine at the Academic Hospitals Groningen and Leiden in 1977.